At St Mary’s Court Care Home with effect from 21st June 2021

 Whilst vaccination against COVID-19 is not mandatory for either care home residents or their visitors, Sonnet Care Homes strongly recommends that all adults obtain the vaccine when it is offered.

-We are really pleased to confirm that we now have the option to test visitors for COVID-19 immediately prior to their visit.
-There is a 30 minute waiting time for the result, and if the test proves negative, there is the option for visitors and their loved ones to hold hands.
-All visiting plans are individualised, with Sonnet Care Homes overarching protocols and procedures for visits that include a test, being available on request.
+We are really pleased to confirm that we can now welcome up to 5 named close contact visitors for each resident.
+This is subject to a negative same day LFD rapid test and a maximum of 2 visitors in any one day.
+All visiting plans are individualised, with Sonnet Care Homes overarching protocols and procedures for visits, being available on request.

-For all types of face to face visit, the protocols may be summarised as follows:
+For all types of close contact, the protocols may be summarised as follows:

 - Personal Protective Equipment (PPE) will be required when within 2 metres of any resident, member of the team, or other visitor

-- All visitors will either be asked to use antibacterial gel, or be required to wash their hands thoroughly before putting on PPE
+- All visitors will be asked to use antibacterial gel before putting on PPE

 - Visitors will be asked a series of screening questions to confirm their COVID-19 and travel status

-- We reserve the right to stop the visit if either a potential visitors health on the day, or their answers to the screening questions, give us cause for concern
+- We reserve the right to stop the visit if either a potential visitors health on the day, LFD rapid test result, or their answers to the screening questions, give us cause for concern

 - We will agree a person-centred individual care plan for visits for each resident (see My Visiting Plan)

-- In order to comply with test and trace rules, we will record the details of all visits
+- In order to comply with test and trace rules, we will record the details of all visits.
+We will keep these details for 21 days only

 - All visits are appointment based

-- For visits that include an LFD rapid test, visitors are required to consent to the test
+- For visits that include an LFD rapid test conducted by the care home team, visitors are required to consent to the test

 Types of Visit